MinusPL/VirtualCargo/README.md

 VirtualCargo
 ============

-Our server and client releases will be listed here
+Our client releases will be listed here